Wilson Elser Moskowitz Edelman & Dicker

-Wilson Elser Moskowitz Edelman & Dicker, (known as Wilson Elser), is a law firm with over 1,000 attorneys in 41 offices throughout the United States and one in London.
+Wilson Elser Moskowitz Edelman & Dicker, (known as Wilson Elser), is a law firm with over 1,300 attorneys across 44 offices, including 43 in the United States and one in London.

 History

 The predecessor firm to what is known today as Wilson Elser started back in 1944 when Max Edelman hired Sol Kroll into his [then] small practice.
-Over the decades the Kroll and Edelman building what became a pioneer for multi-state, later international, law-firms, and as it grew, came to be known as Kroll, Edelman, Elser, & Wilson by the 1970s.
+Over the decades, Kroll and Edelman built what became a pioneer for multi-state, later international, law-firms, and as it grew, came to be known as Kroll, Edelman, Elser, & Wilson by the 1970s.

-After Kroll departed, Wilson Elser was established in 1978 by attorneys Thomas Wilson, Sr., John Elser and Max Edelman.
+After Kroll departed, Wilson Elser was established in 1978 by attorneys Thomas Wilson Sr., John Elser and Max Edelman.
 While the firm's heritage is in the area of insurance defense, it has increasingly expanded into the corporate and transactional realms and now represents clients in a wide range of legal services.